 I was born into a Catholic family.
-My mother was and is a very strong Christian lady who taught me and my six brothers and sisters to love the Lord.
+My mother, who went to heaven in the fall of 2021, was a very strong Christian lady who taught me and my six brothers and sisters to love the Lord.
 She would take us to church every Sunday and have us on our knees, certain times of the year, praying with her.
 I remember the security of her rounding us all in bed and saying our nightly prayers.
 She was always a beacon of faith and love to us.

-My dad (who now goes to church every week) did not go to church much when I was young, but always made sure we did and was a moral and upright man and a great father.
+My dad did not go to church much when I was young, but always made sure we did, and was a moral and upright man and a great father.
 I remember him smoking when I was young and, finding out it was harmful to his health, he immediately quit and never smoked again.
 Both my parents never drank, except for an occasional celebratory toast.
 I remember my dad and mother coming outside during weekends and playing baseball with our family of seven kids and the neighbor's family of nine.
 We had full baseball games.
 It was a blast!

 I remember the same sensation when I had my confirmation.
 The bishop asked me if I renounced the devil.
 I said "yes" and then he slapped me!
 (I was supposed to turn the other cheek, at that point.)